 Typical Italian

 We're not going to act like the Stadio Carlo Castellani is the best we've ever been to.
 The home of Empoli has a running track, the stands are pretty outdated and the location isn't very special either.
 But still, it has some charm: the stadium ticks all the boxes of a typical Italian 'Stadio Comunale'.
-A lot of concrete, an oval shape and roofs only at the long sides.
+A lot of concrete, an oval shape and roofs only on the long sides.

 Fastfood in style